LAMOR-yonsei/lamor-yonsei.github.io/content/internship/index.md

 title: Internship Program
 linktitle: internship
 ---
-The internship application procedure is temporarily closed. 😥 Contact us freely if you are interested in our lab.
+Contact us freely if you are interested in our lab.
+Anyone interested is welcome! 😎
 Our research topics are introduced [here](https://lamor.yonsei.ac.kr/research/).

 #### Contact